-Divorce Attorneys in Salt Lake City
+Salt Lake City Divorce Lawyer

-We provide useful information and advice for:
+Our divorce lawyers in Utah provide useful information and advice for:

 - Child Custody– We work with clients to develop a parenting plan that works for both parents and the children.
 The court makes decisions based on the best interests of the children.

 - Child Support – Generally, the noncustodial parent pays support.
 We can advise you about how Utah calculates these payments.

 - Alimony – Spousal support is determined by the length of the marriage, age of each spouse, earning potential, number of children, marital standard of living, and other factors.

 - Property Division – Our team will work to help negotiate fair terms and in the best interests of our clients.

 Divorce is a difficult time, whether you want a divorce or not.
 Our Salt Lake City divorce attorney offers free consultations to help you get the information you need, discuss your situation, and have your questions answered.

 What are the Requirements for Filing For Divorce in Utah?